Leh Keen: 2016

 After the Canadian Tire Motorsports Park round of the 2016 IMSA WeatherTech Series schedule, Leh was released by Alex Job Racing, and replaced with Porsche Junior driver Sven Mueller.
 Team owner Alex Job cited off track circumstances as the reason for Keen's departure.
 At the time of dismissal, Keen sat 8th in driver standings, tied with co-driver Cooper MacNeil.

+Indoor speed world record

+In February 2021, Keen broke the Guinness World Records for the fastest speed achieved by a vehicle indoors by hitting 102.65mph/165.20kmh inside the New Orleans Convention Center in Louisiana, USA in a Porsche Taycan Turbo S. The record was last set in February 2013 by Mikko Hirvonen driving a Crosskart Speed Car XTRM inside the Helsinki Expo Centre in Helsinki, Finland by hitting 86.99mph/140kmh.
+Keen's record was broken in July 2023 by then-McLaren Formula E driver Jake Hughes driving a modified version of the Formula E Gen 3 electric formula race car called the GENBETA, hitting 135.9mph/218.71kmh inside the ExCeL Centre in London, England.